 - Super Scratch Succeeds in Scratching the Surface of Code with Cartoon Fun

 Update!
-The Raspberry Pi Projects Kit is available in the Science Buddies Store.
+The Raspberry Pi Projects Kit is available.
 Take a look at the series of activities you can do with the kit to see which one our "star" experiment was modeled after!